empress/guidemaker/README.md

   },
   // this should be the link to your documentation source - if you provide one it will add an edit button on each page
   // sourceRepo: 'https://github.com/authmaker/documentation',

+  // when true the Table of Contents will be collapsed and you will need to click each header to expand
+  // default - false
+  collapseToc: true,
 }
 ```